vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/enable_autofdo_for_nebulagraph.md

 ~/InsertPersonScenario-storaged.gcov \
 ~/InsertPersonScenario-graphd.gcov
 ```

 You will get a merged profile which is named `fbdata.afdo` after that.

 ## Recompile GraphNebula Binary with the Merged Profile

-Recompile the GraphNebula Binary by passing the profile with compile option `-fauto-profile`
+Recompile the GraphNebula Binary by passing the profile with compile option `-fauto-profile`.

 ```diff
 diff --git a/cmake/nebula/GeneralCompilerConfig.cmake b/cmake/nebula/GeneralCompilerConfig.cmake
 @@ -20,6 +20,8 @@ add_compile_options(-Wshadow)